infracloudio/kubernetes-101-workshop/content/daemonset.md

 - hostPort and host IP addresses

-- Normal Service (No gurantees, will reach random pod in daemonset)
+- Normal Service (No guarantees, will reach random pod in Daemonset)

 ## How to run Daemonset on only certain nodes (1.12 feature)